frc461/Rowdy24/doc/subsystems/ANGLER.md

 Additionally, an [external limit switch](../../src/main/java/frc/robot/subsystems/Angler.java#L28) is also positioned to re-zero the angler's encoded value at the bottom mechanical limit.
 Re-zeroing calibrates the encoded position with the actual position of the angler.

-Numerical metrics include [`target`](../../src/main/java/frc/robot/subsystems/Angler.java#L31), [`error`](../../src/main/java/frc/robot/subsystems/Angler.java#L37), and [`accuracy`](../../src/main/java/frc/robot/subsystems/Angler.java#L43). `target` represents the encoded value that the motor needs to move the angler position to through electric output. `error` and `accuracy` determine how close the angler actually is to where it is supposed to be, considering possible input values to move or set the angler to a certain position.
+Numerical metrics include [`target`](../../src/main/java/frc/robot/subsystems/Angler.java#L31), [`error`](../../src/main/java/frc/robot/subsystems/Angler.java#L37), and [`accuracy`](../../src/main/java/frc/robot/subsystems/Angler.java#L43). `target` represents the encoded value that the motor references to move the angler position to through electric output. `error` and `accuracy` are comparisons between encoded angler position and `target`, expressed as a proportion and difference, respectively.

 ### Methods

 Many getter functions are defined in the class for utility.
-Additionally, a `periodic` function for the subsystem is used to update the `accuracy` and `error` variables.
+Additionally, a [`periodic`](../../src/main/java/frc/robot/subsystems/Angler.java#L160) function for the subsystem is used to update the `accuracy` and `error` variables.

 The most useful methods are:
 - [`holdTarget()`](../../src/main/java/frc/robot/subsystems/Angler.java#L160) sets the PID reference to the target variable.